Explore the differences between Lady Grey and Earl Grey teas.

 Lady Grey’s bright and delicate taste is often enjoyed without milk to preserve the subtle citrus and floral notes.
 Experiment and find your perfect cup.

-Pairings & Culinary Use
+Pairings and Culinary Use

 Both teas pair well with food.
 Earl Grey’s robust citrus flavor goes well with rich pastries, scones and chocolate desserts.